 With this shifting paradigm and advancements in technology, there will be a rise in availability, breadth, and scope of genomic data derived from CLIA-based testing platforms.
 Linkage of this data with granular patient outcomes can be leveraged to improve our understanding of the molecular mechanisms that lead to variable clinical outcomes across prostate cancer disease states over time, identify additional subgroups of patients whose tumors are more vulnerable to specific therapies, and help guide decisions of optimal sequencing of therapies in prostate cancer.

-To bridge the knowledge gap between real-world tumor genomic profiling and outcomes of patients with advanced prostate cancer.
+To investigate the outcomes of patients with advanced prostate cancer who have genomic and molecular profiling information in order to bridge the knowledge gap between real-world genomic data and clinical outcomes in patients with advanced prostate cancer.

-To harness the existing knowledge from clinical care experience to better inform future clinical care and precision medicine approaches by:
+To better inform future clinical care and precision medicine approaches by:

-- Establishing a repository of completely de-identified clinical and genomic patient data linked to various disease-related outcomes.
+- establishing a large, diverse, inclusive, and well-annotated repository of completely de-identified clinical and genomic patient data that is linked to clinical characteristics and disease-related outcomes.

 - investigating prognostic and potentially predictive biomarkers in patients with advanced prostate cancer treated with approved therapies including genomic, transcriptomic, and proteomic biomarkers.